nicohlr/ipychart/docs/docs/user_guide/usage.md

 # Usage

-The ipychart API is composed of a base class named *Chart* which allows you to create all types of charts.
-This class takes 4 arguments as inputs: **data**, **kind**, **options** and **colorscheme**.
-These arguments have a particular structure to match the backend Chart.js API.
-If you don't respect the structure of these arguments the package may not work.

-In this section, we will go through each argument to present its use and its structure.
-But before that, let's start with a little aside where we compare the APIs of Chart.js and ipychart.
+The ipychart API is composed of two classes:

+- The first one, named *Chart*, replicates the *Chart* class of Chart.js library while being adapted to the syntax of Python.
+The majority of the documentation is dedicated to it.

+- The second class, named *ChartDataFrame*, allows you to draw charts directly from a Pandas dataframe.
+It is described in the [Pandas Interface section](/ipychart/user_guide/pandas).

 ## Chart.js vs ipychart